What is the role of the academic advisor?

 Advisors can also serve as a source on information and referral for students, particularly when students are in need of academic support.
-Some other support options include Office of Student Success, Writing Center, Math Center, Health and Counseling Services, or Career Center).
+Some other support options include the Center for Academic and Professional Performance (CAPP), Writing Center, Math Center, Health and Counseling Services, or Career Center.
 Many advisors also play a role in writing letters of recommendation for advisees for graduate school job opportunities, or other purposes, though letter writing is certainly not the exclusive domain of the advisor.

 What is the role of the student in academic advising?